 1. The APPG received written and oral evidence from customers, consumer groups, the regulator and the firms themselves during its six month investigation.

 - APRs of 94.7% and charges for bolt-on cover that double the cost of essential household goods.

 - One in five BrightHouse customers is falling more than a month behind with payments.

 - 22% of RTO customers in arrears have goods taken back or repossessed –one in ten of all agreements.

 - Unfair practices in the sector have set off “alarms bells” with the regulator, the Financial Conduct Authority (FCA)

 2. A copy of the Report from the inquiry into the Rent to Own sector by the APPG on Debt & Personal Finance can be downloaded here, including executive summary and recommendations.

 3. Read the written evidence received as part of the Inquiry.
-A transcript of the evidence session from 9 December 2014 will be available on the website shortly.
+A transcript of the oral evidence session from 9 December 2014 is also available: read the oral evidence session transcript.